Meet Our Team

 Katie’s love for travel began at a young age with a trip to Lizard Island, Australia, and New Zealand.
 She was hooked.
 With a love of photography and exploration, Katie is always looking for the next great adventure.
 She loves the outdoors and is most happy when immersing herself in new experiences and cultures.

 Best Adventures: Skydiving in Queenstown, driving the Great Ocean Road in Melbourne, sailing a trimaran through the Whitsunday Islands and stopping to go sand dune sledding on Frasier Island.
 Favorite Travel Quote: “We travel, initially, to lose ourselves; and we travel, next to find ourselves.
 We travel to open our hearts and eyes and learn more about the world than our newspapers will accommodate.
 We travel to bring what little we can, in our ignorance and knowledge, to those parts of the globe whose riches are differently dispersed.
 And we travel, in essence, to become young fools again- to slow time down and get taken in, and fall in love once more.” -Pico Iyer

 Born in Canada and raised right outside New York City by an American mother and Scottish father, Lizzie has always felt the desire to travel around the world.
 She’s especially interested in both adventure and literary-based trips: whether hiking in South Africa and Chile or reading Hemingway in the Parisian bars where he wrote.
-Lizzie graduated in 2011 from the University of Virginia with a double BA in English and History.
+Lizzie graduated from the University of Virginia with a double BA in English and History.

 Best Adventure: Hiking over the pass that separates Alaska from British Columbia on the Old Gold Trail through the Chilcotin Mountains.